droe-lang/droe-lang.github.io/src/index.md

 ---
 layout: home.njk
 title: Home
-description: Roe is a minimal, declarative language for defining executable processes.
-It features a multi-target code generation system — currently supporting WebAssembly, with planned support for Python, Java, Rust, and more.
-Designed for clarity, portability, and AI-native development, Roe empowers LLM-assisted authoring, agent orchestration, and seamless delivery of platform-agnostic logic.
+description: Roe is a minimal, declarative language for business logic and process automation.
+It currently compiles to WebAssembly and native bytecode with experimental Rust code generation.
+Designed for clarity and readability, Roe is ideal for business automation, simple APIs, and AI-assisted development workflows.
 ---